-- Offers coverage for worldwide; personal injury; blanket contractual liability protection; care, custody and control; non-owned aircraft liability; watercraft liability; advertisers liability; liquor law liability; and explosion, collapse and underground (XCU) liability.
+- Offers coverage for worldwide; personal injury; blanket contractual liability protection; care, custody, and control; non-owned aircraft liability; watercraft liability; advertisers liability; liquor law liability; an explosion, collapse, and underground (XCU) liability.

 - Offers an extension of insurance protection for additional insureds.

 - Policies follow form, meaning they abide by similar provisions and cover similar losses as the underlying policy.
-If claims are not covered by an underlying policy, the umbrella policy makes the business responsible for the loss if it exceeds SIR limits.
-The damage must also involve personal injury, property damage or advertising injury.
+If an underlying policy doesn’t cover the claim, the umbrella policy makes the business responsible for the loss if it exceeds SIR limits.
+The damage must also involve personal injury, property damage, or advertising injury.

 - The insurer has the right to investigate all claims not covered by any underlying insurance.

 - Policies either cover all individuals or cover parties that gain insured status within the contract.
-Policies also protect an organization’s executive officers, regular employees, directors and stockholders acting on behalf of the organization.
-Protection for additional insureds is typically excluded when claims involve motorized vehicles, watercraft and aircraft.
+They also protect an organization’s executive officers, regular employees, directors, and stockholders acting on behalf of the organization.
+And some policies will exclude additional insureds if claims involve motorized vehicles, watercraft, and aircraft.

 Beyond these stipulations, a commercial umbrella policy ascertains that an organization must hold an underlying insurance policy during the term of the policy.
 To learn more about averting your business risks with commercial umbrella insurance, contact Autumn Insurance & Benefits at 248.478.1177 today.